Tamara Podemski: Early life

 Podemski was raised in Toronto where she attended Claude Watson School for the Performing Arts.

 Her father is an Israeli Jew from Kfar Saba, and her mother is an Anishinaabe from the Muscowpetung band of First Nations people in Saskatchewan.
 Her paternal grandparents were from Poland, and moved to Canada after World War II.
 Her sisters, Jennifer Podemski and Sarah Podemski are also actors.
 All three sisters appear together in the FX series Reservation Dogs.

 Career

 Podemski was a Canadian Screen Award nominee for Best Writing in a Factual Program or Series at the 8th Canadian Screen Awards in 2020, for her work on her sister's documentary series Future History.

 She won a special jury award for dramatic performance at the 2006 Sundance Film Festival, and was an Independent Spirit Award nominee for Best Supporting Female at the 23rd Independent Spirit Awards in 2007, for her performance in the film Four Sheets to the Wind.

+Personal life

+She is married to British actor Jamie Thomas King, with whom she launched the Blackbird Productions studio.
+The studio's first release, a short film titled The Light Before the Sun, premiered in 2024.

+In 2016 Podemski gave birth to their second child Benjamin, who died just five days after birth, in Bath.
+A coroner's investigation later determined that the death was due to brain damage caused when a hospital delayed Podemski's caesarean section.
+In September 2024, King announced that he was writing a screenplay adaptation of James Titcombe's book Joshua's Story: Uncovering the Morecambe Bay NHS Scandal, about Titcombe's own experience having a child die in infancy due to failures in the management of the National Health Service, which is planned for future release through Blackbird.